netease-youdao/EmotiVoice/data/youdao/text/README.md

 - You are welcome to contribute the description of voices.

-- You can find more speaker info from [LibriVox](https://librivox.org/) by search their name.
+- You can find more speaker info from [LibriVox](https://librivox.org/) by searching their name.

 | ID | Voice Name | Gender | Description |
 |----|-------|--------|-------------|